Valparaíso in 3 Days

 View from La Sebastiana

-I wanted to love quirky little hotel WineBox Hotel, but to be honest, shipping containers aren’t very soundproof, so we had a restless night of traffic, barking dogs and plumbing noises.
+I wanted to love quirky little Hotel Winebox, but to be honest, shipping containers aren’t very soundproof, so we had a restless night of traffic, barking dogs and plumbing noises.
 However, they redeem themselves at breakfast with fruit salad, smashed avocado, poached egg and fresh orange juice.

-We spend the morning in Valparaíso with no specific plan other than a combination of murals and funicular railways.
+We spend the morning wandering round Valparaíso with no specific plan other than a combination of murals and funicular railways.

 Cerro Bellavista